Tutorial: Restrict Public Access to the Admin Web UI

 Update your firewall or security groups

-Example Deployment: Access Server on DigitalOcean with a Public IP attached to one of the VM's interfaces
+Example Deployment: Access Server on DigitalOcean with a Public IP attached to one of the VM's network interfaces.

 Sign in to the Admin Web UI.